 Add more chopped basil, cashew parm and red pepper flakes.

-Can you make this recipe on the stovetop?
+Can I make this recipe on the stovetop?

 Yes!
 This method will be fairly similar to the instant pot method, just with a few tweaks to ensure the pasta cooks probably.